 D58-2951 - Margaret Street, Bryncoch

-A copy of the draft Order, plan and statement of reasons can be inspected on the Council’s Internet Website
+A copy of the Order can be inspected on the Council’s Internet Website

 Disabled Residents Permit Holders Only

 - Margaret Street, Bryncoch, Neath - North Side

 From a point approximately 6 metres west of its junction with Main Road, Bryncoch for a distance of approximately 6 metres in a north westerly direction.

 The Neath Port Talbot County Borough Council in exercise of their powers under Section 45 of the Road Traffic Regulation Act 1984 (hereinafter referred to as “the Act of 1984”) and of all other powers them enabling and after consultation with the Chief Officer of Police in accordance with Part III of Schedule 9 of the Act of 1984 hereby make the following Order:-